jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/0-Recommended-Resources.md

 ### Online Materials

+-

+*(Note: I am having some trouble finding the assignments for the UoE course...
+The GitHub page is for competitions and for video captions.
+Further, the assignments information on the 21-22 DRPS course explorer seems to point a generic page about coursework and exams.
+If I happen to accidentally publish any materials from another source that provides a solution to the course exercises, please [let me know!](mailto:jon@dilworth.dev) - Thanks)*

+-

-Course by the University of Edinburgh (Computation and Introduction to Functional Programming)
+**Course by the University of Edinburgh (Computation and Introduction to Functional Programming)**

-That is what these notes will **mainly** be based on, however, I may wander off in my own direction depending on other resources in use.
+That is what these notes will **mainly** be based on, however, I may wander off in my own direction depending on other resources in use ***(which I am currently doing, working through Graham Hutton's Programming In Haskell)***.

 You can find the course here: [https://media.ed.ac.uk/channel/INF1A%3A+Introduction+to+Computation+%5B2020_2021%5D/179956591](https://media.ed.ac.uk/channel/INF1A%3A+Introduction+to+Computation+%5B2020_2021%5D/179956591)

+-

 ### Books / eBooks